 Make a list of possible doctors and questions to ask.
 Below are some interview chiropractic questions that will be the most revealing and helpful.

-There are many advanced treatment and techniques that chiropractors can specialize in.
-These techniques include manipulation under anesthesia (MUA), diagnostic imaging, chiropractic nutrition and so on.
+There are many advanced treatments and techniques that chiropractors can specialize in.
+These techniques include manipulation under anesthesia (MUA), diagnostic imaging, chiropractic nutrition, and so on.
 Knowing which chiropractors specialize in which techniques can help you find the doctor of chiropractic who is right for you.

-Many chiropractors combine or have additional services such as massage, rehabilitation, strength training, decompression therapy, physical therapy and other services.
-For people who have complex injuries, chiropractors who combine specialties can help speed the healing process.
+Many chiropractors combine or have additional services such as massage, rehabilitation, strength training, decompression therapy, physiotherapy, and other services.
+For people who have complex injuries, chiropractors who combine specialties can help speed up the healing process.

 Again, this goes back to the fact that many chiropractors accept insurance, and many insurance companies will work with chiropractors.
 Matching up the insurance provider to the chiropractor is a good way to save money and make chiropractic care more affordable.
 Many chiropractors do not accept Medicaid or Medicare, so for patients who rely on Medicaid or Medicare, finding a chiropractor who will work with these large providers may be complicated.